thomasbaden/simple-python-observable/README.md

 value as the second argument (e.g. `observer.method(new_value, old_value)`),
 instead of just the new value (e.g. `observer.method(new_value)`).

-Due to the nature of data descriptors, the `register` and `unregister` attributes are inaccessible from instantiated enclosing class objects.
-Thus, it is necessary to set the `Observable`'s `register` and `unregister` properties as properties of the enclosing class in the class definition.

 The register method accepts either a callable (i.e. an unbound function), or an instantiated object and the name of the method to call for updating.
 One cannot `register(someclass.foo)`, because the bound method `someclass.foo`